 Being able to quickly grab text from an image or PDF and edit, save, or make any other changes to it can make a big difference for your word processing productivity.
 OCR apps make it possible to recognize text embedded within a graphic and turn it into a text file you can edit so that you can easily convert an image to text or make a scanned PDF searchable.

-Best of all, both OCR and PDF scanning apps mentioned in this article are available for a free 7-day trial with Setapp.
+Your macOS is powerful.
+As a matter of fact, it offers a few free solutions for reading images and PDFs.
+For advanced functionality like reading Receipts or automatically converting image to text, you still need a bit more.
+But no worries, there are shortcuts too — every OCR and PDF scanning app mentioned in this article is available for a free 7-day trial with Setapp.
 You can now stop typing and convert that text in seconds, saving hours.